 Not just the Buff Orpington, but Orpingtons in general are now becoming part of the chicken show world.
 Their size and variety of colors makes them a fun and beautiful addition to show breeding.
 They join other breeds like the Polish, Ayam Cemanis, and Silkies as ornamental breeds.

 Buff Orpingtons are fantastic layers; laying large brown eggs.
 The breed was intended for high production and it really shows.
 A single hen can sometimes produce more than 5 eggs a week; that's 200 to 280 a year!!
 They are well suited to meet the needs of a full sized family.

 Both the hens and roosters make great meat birds.
 The roosters average between 8 and 10 pounds full grown while the hens are a pretty big 6 to 8 pounds.
 This breed can more than cover your protein needs.

 Last, but not least, these chickens make great pets.
 They are very gentle and peaceful birds.
 If you just want a few chickens in the backyard or you have young children that want to get into chickens, these guys make great companions.

 They also do well with other breeds of chickens.
-If you want to add them into an existing flock it is a fairly easy process.
+So, introducing new chickens to your flock is a fairly easy process.

 You will definitely want to make sure you have all your bases covered in the care department.
 Making sure that your chickens have the right diet and a safe shelter will ensure a happy and healthy flock.